NatashaCC27/Udacity-DS-Project-1/README.md

 # Udacity-DS-Project-1
 Code for Udacity Data Science Project 1.
-This is an investigation into Edinbrugh Airbnb data, as publish in June 2022.
+This is an investigation into Edinburgh Airbnb data, as published in June 2022.

 ## Table of Contents
 * [General Info](#general-information)